CVerdin88/Chicago-Apt-Rent-Scrape/README.md

 # Chicago Rent Data Scrape
-## This is an Scrapes 'craigslist apartments for rent' section to get more in-depth analysis of prices and square footage of apartments in different chicago neighborhoods. <h2> tag
+## This is an Scrapes 'craigslist apartments for rent' section to get more in-depth analysis of prices and square footage of apartments in different chicago neighborhoods. <h2>